-If you’re looking to try keto, it will be helpful to know a few local cafes and restaurants in Melbourne that can cater to your new lifestyle.
+If you’re looking to try a ketogenic diet, it will be helpful to know a few local cafes and the best keto restaurants in Melbourne that can cater to your Keto lifestyle.

 This has definitely been one of my favourite dine-in experiences.
 The service was efficient and the waiter helped us decide on some homemade mixed dips to add more variety of flavours to the meat.